Employer Information

 The type of work to expect and learning opportunities

 The F2 post is ward based.
-Ward care is Consultant led, with an attending Consultant being present on the ward during day time hours and available 24 hours a day on an on call basis.
+Ward care is Consultant led, with an attending Consultant being present on the ward during day time hours and available 24 hours a day on an on-call basis.
+There is also an Oncology Registrar.
 The ward patients are distributed between the F2 and ST1/2’s.
 The F2s are expected to know their group of patients, be able to present them to the consultant on call and be involved with any discussions with other healthcare professionals.
 Depending on their experience and competence, they may be able to take a central role in the patients care and lead discussions regarding their care.

 Our trainees are encouraged to attend outpatient clinics to see how new patients are informed about their treatment, as well as chemotherapy and radiotherapy sessions.
 They also have the opportunity to spend time with the palliative care team.

 During the attachment they are encouraged and able to attend the Trust Foundation teaching programme.
 There is also a weekly teaching programme which the trainees are encouraged to present at.
-There is also a three monthly mortality morbidity case presentation, which again the trainees are asked to present at.
+We also have a weekly departmental oncology teaching programme (Radiotherapy, Journal Club, M&M, QI/Audit, Clinical Governance, Academic programme) and palliative care teaching.

 Their oncology attachment will afford them experience at managing patients with advanced malignancy including symptom control.
 They also gain experience in the management of complications of cancer and cancer treatments.